TeamEXR/shutan-dev-wiki/How Pokemon XY works/Pokemon Gen 6 overview.md

 > There are also minor part of the game code not contained in the above such as savedata code, movie playing code, Live challenge code, etc.

-The game code is shared between ORAS and XY with very minor changes outside of the addition of new features in ORAS such as the skytrip.
+XY and ORAS share the same gen 6 engine XY was built on.
+This means that a lot of the code is similar between both pair of games with only minor differences.

 Both pair of games are built on GameFreak's internal game engine called gflib_cpp.
 And in turn gflib_cpp is built on the NintendoWare4CTR engine and the Nintendo 3DS SDK.